seblee97/teacher_student_dynamics/README.md

 - *Copying head at switch.
 - *Path integral consolidation (Zenke, Poole).

 Code for most exist already but have not been pushed to this repository in an attempt to minimise complexity.

+## Tests

+A limited number of integration tests have been implemented.
+They can be run with ```python -m unittest``` from the directory root.
+The idea of these integration tests is primarily to ensure that when new models etc. are implemented that previous use-cases are unaffected.
+These tests can take some time to complete.